-LAURA CONNOLLY (Assistant Director/Crone) is grateful to return for her 21st season with The Miracle Worker.
+LAURA CONNOLLY (Assistant Director/Crone) is grateful to return for her 22nd season with The Miracle Worker.
 In 1976 she played a blind child and has since played the roles of Aunt Ev and a crone.
-This season she reprises her role as crone.
 She has also worked backstage, in the box office, and as Stage Manager.
 She currently works as a Hostess at Ivy Green and as the Costume and Props co- chair for the Zodiac Players.
-Laura has worked on over 140 local theatre productions.
-She earned her degree in Theatre at UNA.
-She was president of the Zodiac Players and has co-directed 22 shows with Andrew Maples.
-Laura wants to thank her mom, Arah Ringnell, for taking her to see plays as a child, her husband, Chris Connolly, and 2 daughters, Christie and Jamie, for their support, understanding, and patience.
+Laura has worked on over 150 local theatre productions.
+She earned her degree in Theatre at University of North Alabama.
+She was president of the Zodiac Players and has co-directed 23 shows with Andrew Maples.
+Laura wants to thank her mom, Arah Ringnell, for taking her to see plays as a child, her husband Chris Connolly, and her 2 daughters, Christie and Jamie, for their support, understanding, and patience.

 ANDREW MAPLES (Technical Director) graduated from UNA in 1992 with a degree in Theatre.
 He has been involved in Theatre since his first show in 1986.
 He has worked in every level of theatre and in every possible role.
 He is excited to be part of the 59th Annual production of The Miracle Worker at Ivy Green.